Internet-Hyena/hhh-transcript/game/chapters/2/chapter2.md

 show c2p2 with Dissolve(3.0)

-VRISKA_center "I know it doesn't change anything, 8ecause it already happened and also you two aren't even real."
+<p class="vriska">VRISKA: I know it doesn't change anything, 8ecause it already happened and also you two aren't even real.</p>
-VRISKA_center "8ut I am actually sorry.
-For everything."
+<p class="vriska">VRISKA: 8ut I am actually sorry.
+For everything.</p>

-TAVROS_center "yOURE RIGHT, iT'S DEFINITELY POINTLESS TO SAY, bUT, iT IS AN APPRECI8TED GESTURE };)"
+<p class="tavros">TAVROS: yOURE RIGHT, iT'S DEFINITELY POINTLESS TO SAY, bUT, iT IS AN APPRECI8TED GESTURE };)</p>

 $ command = "{{==>}"